 Just like a newly planted rose bush requires attention, there are things we need to do in order to learn how to grow spiritually.
-When we find and follow keys to spiritual growth, we can blossom with the gorgeous fruits of the spirit.
+When you find and follow the keys to spiritual growth, you surrender to God and blossom with the gorgeous fruits of the spirit.

 A key unlocks a door and gives us access.
 When we obtain the keys to spiritual growth we unlock the greatest door there is…a life in the presence of God!

 What does the Bible Say About Spiritual Growth?